thoughtbot/ruby-science/release/ruby-science.md

 ## Follow Your Nose

 Code "smells" are indicators something may be wrong.
-They are useful because they are easy to see, sometimes easier than the root cause of a problem.
+They are useful because they are easy to see&mdash;sometimes easier than the root cause of a problem.

 When you review code, watch for smells.
 Consider whether refactoring the code to remove the smell would result in better code.
-If you're reviewing a teammate's feature branch, share your best refactoring ideas with them.
+If you're reviewing a teammate's feature branch, share your best refactoring ideas with him or her.

-Smells are associated with one or more refactorings (ex: remove the Long Method smell using the Extract Method refactoring).
-Learn these associations in order to quickly consider them during review, and whether the result (ex: several small methods) improves the code.
+Smells are associated with one or more refactorings (example: remove the Long Method smell using the Extract Method refactoring).
+Learn these associations in order to quickly consider them during review and whether the result (example: several small methods) improves the code.

 Don't treat code smells as bugs.
 It will be a waste of time to "fix" every